srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. Under **Pricing tier**, select **Standard**.

-   > [!NOTE] Choosing the standard pricing tier enables _Kafka_.
+   > **Note**:  Choosing the standard pricing tier enables _Kafka_.
 The Event Hubs for Kafka feature provides a protocol head on top of Azure Event Hubs that is binary compatible with Kafka versions 1.0 and later for both reading from and writing to Kafka topics.
 You can learn more about Event Huibs and Apache Kafka [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).
 We will not be using Kafka in this lab.

 1. Leave **Make this namespace zone redundant** unchecked.

-    > [!NOTE] Checking this option enables enhanced availability by spreading replicas across availability zones within one region at no additional cost - however we don't need this capability for the lab.
+    > **Note**:  Checking this option enables enhanced availability by spreading replicas across availability zones within one region at no additional cost - however we don't need this capability for the lab.

 1. Under **Subscription**, select the subscription you are using for this lab.